-If you manage a WordPress site, you probably encountered, for at least one time, the WordPress HTTP 500 Internal Server Error.
+If you manage a WordPress site, be it a blog, an up and running online shop, or a site you build with Elementor, you probably encountered, for at least one time, the WordPress HTTP 500 Internal Server Error.
 It’s one of the most frequent WordPress errors that makes many beginners and advanced users alike, to panic.
 But, there is no real need to be in hysteria, it’s solvable.

 Why does Internal Server Error happen in WordPress?